michal-bures/konkr_data/ai-chatter/default.md

 - Now THAT was satisfying.
 - Didn't think I can still bite, did you?

-> furious, much weaker, was not hostile, suffered major damage, did not cause major damage
+> reaction, furious, much weaker, was not hostile, suffered major damage, did not cause major damage
 - How could you!
 - You bastard!
 - GAH!
 Should have seen that coming!